SvenBroeckling/phasesix-rulebook/published/rolls_en.md

 A successful group roll always requires a certain number of successes.
 The GM decides how many successes are required for a group roll to be successful.
 Each player then rolls for the required attribute or skill.

-All the successes of each character are added up.
+All the successes of the characters are added up.
 If the required number of successes is reached, the check is successful.

 In the case of a party roll, each party can use bonus, destiny, and reroll dice as usual.
 It is also possible to modify the minimum roll based on the severity of the check.